ggerganov/llama.cpp/examples/main/README.md

 -   `--verbose-prompt`: Print the prompt before generating text.
 -   `-mg i, --main-gpu i`: When using multiple GPUs this option controls which GPU is used for small tensors for which the overhead of splitting the computation across all GPUs is not worthwhile.
 The GPU in question will use slightly more VRAM to store a scratch buffer for temporary results.
 By default GPU 0 is used.
 -   `-ts SPLIT, --tensor-split SPLIT`: When using multiple GPUs this option controls how large tensors should be split across all GPUs. `SPLIT` is a comma-separated list of non-negative values that assigns the proportion of data that each GPU should get in order.
 For example, "3,2" will assign 60% of the data to GPU 0 and 40% to GPU 1.
 By default the data is split in proportion to VRAM but this may not be optimal for performance.
--   `--lora FNAME`: Apply a LoRA (Low-Rank Adaptation) adapter to the model (implies --no-mmap).
-This allows you to adapt the pretrained model to specific tasks or domains.
--   `--lora-base FNAME`: Optional model to use as a base for the layers modified by the LoRA adapter.
-This flag is used in conjunction with the `--lora` flag, and specifies the base model for the adaptation.
 -   `-hfr URL --hf-repo URL`: The url to the Hugging Face model repository.
 Used in conjunction with `--hf-file` or `-hff`.
 The model is downloaded and stored in the file provided by `-m` or `--model`.
 If `-m` is not provided, the model is auto-stored in the path specified by the `LLAMA_CACHE` environment variable  or in an OS-specific local cache.